Jianru-Lin/lambda-view/README.md

-# lambda-view: An New Tool for Reading JavaScript Code
+# lambda-view: A New Tool for Reading JavaScript Code

 lambda-view provids you a better way to READ JavaScript source code.
 You can use it to read any ES5/ES6 JavaScript code.